Welcome to RARB Picks of the Year, 2020 Edition!

 Reviewers who published at least seven reviews in 2020 were asked to select one Pick of the Year and one Honorable Mention from albums that they personally reviewed for RARB.
 Reviewers with fewer published reviews could choose only a Pick of the Year.
 (Albums chosen in both categories are listed as Picks only; the full listing may be found under individual reviewers.)
 Reviewers could submit descriptions of their picks, but were not required to.

 Reviewers were also asked to select Tracks of the Year on a similar principle, again restricted to the tracks that they personally reviewed for RARB.
 Reviewers could also abstain from making selections in any or all categories.

-Finally, our staff jointly chose one Single of the Year and two Honorable Mentions from among all the singles reviewed in 2020.
+Finally, our singles reviewers and editorial staff jointly chose one Single of the Year and two Honorable Mentions.

 This dramatic piece performed by Fundamentally Sound caught a lot of RARB ears last year, starting with reviewer Dan Fister who declared, “The track’s rich soundscape and emotional depth will awe a cappella novices and audiophiles alike.”
 Collectively, we have a lot of descriptions for this single, including “majestic”, “lush”, and “cinematic”, anchored by crystalline production work and excellent singing.

 "The purity of the swells are massive here" in this latest entry from the kick-ass ladies of Medusa.
 Kill of the Night is simply a cut above.

 The men of Fleet Street have been cranking out hilarious original songs for more than 30 years, but All-Nighter just might be their best yet — and the "zany" music video puts it over the top.